MailTape/MailTape-v1/_posts/2018-11-18-Sara-Serpa.md

 ---
 <p id="introduction">This morning we welcome vocalist and composer [Sara Serpa](https://www.saraserpa.com/) to pick three Sunday morning musical selections for us.
 <br><br>
 Sara has been crafting composed and improvised music for over 10 years, utilising her classically-trained voice on her compositions.
-Her approach touches on various musical threads, but it is not necessarily tethered to any.</p>
+Her approach touches on various musical threads, but it is not necessarily tethered to any.
+Refracting, bending, suspending, and shifting sounds and syllables, creating a kind of linguistic limbo.</p>

 # Sara Serpa's selection